Delta Air Lines Airbus A350-900 clips tail off Delta Connection CRJ-900 at Atlanta Airport, U.S.

-The incident resulted in the horizontal and vertical stabilizer of the CRJ-900 being severed from the aircraft.
-The Airbus A350 returned to the terminal to offload passengers, while those on the CRJ-900 were being transported by bus.
+The incident resulted in the horizontal and vertical stabiliser of the CRJ-900 being severed from the aircraft.
+The Airbus A350 returned to the terminal to offload passengers, while those on the CRJ-900 were transported by bus.
 No injuries were reported.

 Shortly after the mishap, pictures and footage of the incident appeared on social media: